galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >       - *"Header in file"*: Yes
 {: .hands_on}

-The current dataset contains many details (exact site names).
+The current dataset contains a lot of data (exact site names for 5 ).
 Processing the file is this condition would require time and for the purpose of this tutorial, we will reduce the number of sites.
 The column with header `SITE` of the dataset you are using is really long and the `SITES` are classified into sub-sites (like `ESBMS.12`, `ESBMS.28`, `ESBMS.55`, etc).

 Here, we will delete the sub-sites ID and consider .
 We want to create a down-sampled file, deleting the `---.12, ---.28` mentions,